Davismk3/FDM-solvers-navier-stokes/README.md

 momentum Navier-Stokes equation.

 Module_2.py:
-Within Module_2.py is a complete and validated 2D Cartesian fluid/thermo-dynamics model using the Navier-Stokes equation and a heat equation for convection/advection and diffusion.
+Within Module_2.py is a complete and validated 2D Cartesian fluid/thermo-dynamics model using the Navier-Stokes equations and a heat equation for convection/advection and diffusion.

 Module_2_Couette_Validation.py: